-- Preheat oven to 500° and place rack on the bottom rung of your oven (this is very important).
+Preheat oven to 500 degrees and place rack on the bottom rung of your oven.

-- Gradually add in the remaining flour a little at a time and, just enough until the dough begins to clean off the sides of the bowl.
+Gradually add in the remaining flour a little at a time, until the dough begins to clean off the sides of the bowl.
 When this happens, stop adding more flour in the bowl.

-- Knead the dough for approximately 4-5 minutes adding just enough extra flour so the dough is not sticking to the surface you are working on.
-This is the perfect time to add any herbs or spices to knead in.
-Be very careful not to over-knead your dough.
+Knead the dough for 4-5 minutes adding just enough extra flour so the dough is not sticking to the working surface.
+Add any herbs or spices to knead in at this time.

-- On a floured surface, roll each ball out into a 5-6 inch round, approximately ¼ inch thick, creating the pitas.
+On a floured surface, roll each ball into a 5-6 inch round, about ¼ inch thick to create the pitas.
 Sprinkle with enough flour to prevent sticking.
-Place on a non-stick baking sheet or lightly spray the baking sheet with coconut oil.
-Let the pitas rise for 30 minutes, or until they are slightly raised then turn them over and bake.
+Place a non-stick baking sheet or lightly spray the baking sheet with coconut oil.
+Let the pitas rise for 30 minutes, or until slightly raised, then turn over and bake.

-- Bake on the bottom rack of the oven for 5 minutes and no longer.
-The instant hot heat will help them puff up and give their exteriors a little color.
+Bake on the bottom rack of the oven for 5 minutes.
+The instant hot heat will help them puff up and give the exteriors a little color.

-- When you remove the pitas from the oven they will be fairly hard but they will soften as they cool.
-Immediately and while they are still warm, place them in an airtight container and allow them to cool.
+When you remove the pitas from the oven they will be fairly hard, but will soften as they cool.
+Place them in an airtight container while still warm and allow them to cool.

-- Cut the pitas in half crosswise and stuff then with your favorite filling.
+Cut the pitas in half crosswise and stuff them with your favorite fillings.

-- Pitas can be reheated in the microwave or for a short time in the oven at 350° until just warm.
+Pitas can be reheated in the microwave or for a short time in the oven at 350 degrees until just warm.